MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 Visual Studio 2019 version 16.1 added native support for using C++ with the [Windows Subsystem for Linux (WSL)](/windows/wsl/about).
 That means you can build and debug on your local WSL installation directly.
 You no longer need to add a remote connection or configure SSH.
 You can find details on [how to install WSL](/windows/wsl/install-win10) here.

-To configure your WSL installation to work with Visual Studio, you need the following tools installed: gcc or clang, gdb, make, ninja-build (only required for CMake projects using Visual Studio 2019 version 16.6 or later), rsync, and zip.
-You can install them on distros that use apt by using this command, which also installs the g++ compiler:
+To configure your WSL installation to work with Visual Studio, you need the following tools installed: `gcc` or `clang`, `gdb`, `make`, `ninja-build` (only required for CMake projects using Visual Studio 2019 version 16.6 or later), `rsync`, and `zip`.
+You can install them on distros that use `apt` by using this command, which also installs the g++ compiler:

 ```bash
 sudo apt install g++ gdb make ninja-build rsync zip